ABCLabsA/AlphaBuilder/alpha-builder-frontend/README.md

-When authentication succeeds, the provider derives or retrieves a deterministic local private key per email and instantiates a `SimpleAccount` smart account via ZeroDev’s ERC-4337 toolchain.
-Point `VITE_ZERODEV_BUNDLER_URL` to a ZeroDev RPC (or any ERC-4337-enabled RPC), optionally override the entry point or factory addresses if you are using custom deployments, and set `VITE_ZERODEV_CHAIN_ID` to match your target network.
+When authentication succeeds, the provider derives or retrieves a deterministic local private key per email and instantiates a `SimpleAccount` smart account via ZeroDev’s 2024 RPC unifies bundler and paymaster routes.
+Point `VITE_ZERODEV_RPC_URL` to the project URL copied from the ZeroDev dashboard (it already includes the chain id segment, for example `/chain/223`).
+If your URL does not include the chain id, set `VITE_ZERODEV_CHAIN_ID` manually.

 ## Scripts